PROJECTS

 Minten&Gonzalez were guests at.
 Primi Copenhagen, Sonorities Festival Belfast 2024, Vekks Vienna, echoraum (AT), Neue Musik St. Ruprecht (AT), noiseberg Berlin, la Voirie Biel etc.

-In 2025 they recorded their debut album at Morphine Raum Berlin, to be released in 2026 with PreferMusic.
+In 2025 they recorded their debut album at Morphine Raum Berlin, to be released in 2026 with PreferMusic, wabi-sabi tapes and Aut Records.

 SOLO